fury021/bank-statement-analyser/README.txt

+Updated features to add:
+1.)
+Dynamic file reading not hardcoded.
+2.) tabs for diff things like summary, transaction separate from the upload page.
+3.)
+Use ML i.e. NLP to do the categorization of the transactions.

 This is a well-structured project that will demonstrate your full-stack development skills.
 Here’s how I suggest breaking it down:

 Project Plan